ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Onboarding Timeline

 Onboarding begins the second somebody agrees to work at your company and signs their offer letter.
 You should be thinking about how to make your new employee successful even before their first day.
-Not every new employee will be eager to spend their own time learning about the company or their role in advance of their start date, but depending on the task or what s offered, many will volunteer to do so.
+Not every new employee will be eager to spend their own time learning about the company or their role in advance of their start date, but depending on the task or what's offered, many will volunteer to do so.

 I encourage you to send candidates your Day 1 Guide as well as your guidebook the day they sign their offer letter.
 If you have a company reading list, now is a good time to order those books and have them either shipped to the candidate or offer them in eBook/audiobook format.
 Most candidates are not at all interested in reading/writing code before Day 1, but learning about your culture or reading high-caliber books on business/culture/ engineering is rarely perceived as a burden.
 You shouldn t require this activity, but by making it available you'll likely get fairly healthy volunteer participation.